coq/ceps/text/052-platform-release-cycle.md

 - "RM" is the release manager of Coq
 - "PRM" are the release managers of the Coq platform
-- "standard configuration" is a version of ocaml and other tools which are agreed between Coq devs and the platform devs (dune, make, gmp, gtk...)
+- "standard configuration" is a version of ocaml and other tools which are agreed between Coq devs and the platform devs (dune, make, gmp, gtk...) as well as a set of configure options or env variables for Coq (eg enabling or disabling native_compute, tuning OCaml's GC, tweaking the stack size)

 # Drawbacks